Alonso-del-Arte/currency-demo/README.md

 The symbol &#x20A0; was intended for the euro but it's hardly used nowadays.
 The symbol &#x20A8; for the Indian rupee was used much more frequently.

+As far as I can tell, only three of these have word HTML entities: the British pound (&amp;pound;), the Japanese yen (&amp;yen;) and the euro (&amp;euro;).
+They all of course have numerical HTML entities.

 The cruzeiro symbol &#x20A2; is of greater historical interest, even though now the official currency of Brazil is the Brazilian real (BRL), for which the symbols R$ and BR$ are used to varying degree.